-Amsterdam’s 6 best laptop-friendly work cafes & coffee shops with free WiFi
+8 best laptop-friendly work cafes in Amsterdam with free WiFi

 The Global Circle - laptop-friendly cafe cover page Amsterdam with cyclists

-Amsterdam, with its picturesque canals and liberal culture, has long been a magnet for digital nomads, remote workers, and entrepreneurs.
-We’ve curated a selection of the best laptop-friendly work cafes and other popular spots where you can rock up with your laptop, soak up good vibes and get some work done!
+Amsterdam, with its picturesque canals and liberal culture, has long been a magnet for digital nomads and entrepreneurs.
+We’ve curated a selection of Amsterdam’s best laptop-friendly work cafes and other popular spots where you can rock up with your laptop, soak up good vibes and get some work done!

-In Amsterdam, as with many popular nomad destinations, it’s getting increasingly difficult to find places to work with free WiFi without paying a daily or hourly fee.
+In Amsterdam, as with many popular nomad destinations, it’s getting increasingly difficult to find cafes to work from without paying a daily or hourly fee.

-Our guide is focused on places where it’s still possible to take your laptop and work for a while in exchange for buying food and drinks or even for free if you’re really strapped for cash!
+Our guide is focused on cafes and other places where it’s possible to take your laptop and work for a while in exchange for buying food and drinks or even for free if you’re really strapped for cash!

-Want to learn a little about Amsterdam as a digital nomad destination?
+Want to learn about Amsterdam as a digital nomad destination and what to do when you are here?
 Read on …

 Amsterdam is a thriving digital nomad destination and startup hub